Table of contents

 According to this model, the entire value of the conversion goes to the last channel that the user came in contact with before the conversion.
 The contribution of all other channels is ignored.
 In our example, all the value will go to the Direct channel.

-Cons: Like all single-channel models, it ignores the role of other sources in the chain before ordering.
+Cons: Like all single-channel models, it ignores the role of other sources in the chain before ordering, especially if the sales cycle is long.

-Suitable for businesses with a short sales cycle that use up to three advertising channels.
+Suitable for businesses with a short sales cycle that uses up to three advertising channels.

 Pros: Allows you to ignore channels that are insignificant in terms of advertising costs and focus on paid sources.
 In addition, Last Non-Direct Click can be used for comparing with other attribution models.